SmritiVM/SASS-FER/README.md

 We’ll work on two types of emotion representation systems:

-Discrete Categories: image input
+- Discrete Categories: image input, and

-Continuous Dimensions: video input, which aims to determine the emotion of the person by analyzing various dimensions.
+- Continuous Dimensions: video input, which aims to determine the emotion of the person by analyzing various dimensions.

 # Drowsiness Detection
 ## Dependencies to install before running the detector: